nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 ### 1.1 Input user information

-When you first launch DietLAH!, you will be prompted to enter your particulars.
+When you first launch DietLAH!, some sample data will already be loaded.

 DietLAH! uses this information to provide personalized recommendations based on your personal goals and current characteristics.

 <div class="alert alert-note">
     ✏️ <strong>Note:</strong> You need to enter this command before all other commands will work!
+Also, note that you need to clear the sample data before you can use this command!
 </div>

 **Command Format:** `bmi g/GENDER a/AGE h/HEIGHT(CM) w/WEIGHT(KG) i/IDEAL_WEIGHT(KG)`